rameshvarun/misbehaving-receiver/README.md

 # Attacks on Congestion Control by a Misbehaving TCP Receiver

+The repository contains scripts for replicating the results in the paper ["Attacks on Congestion Control by a Misbehaving TCP Receiver"](https://cseweb.ucsd.edu/~savage/papers/CCR99.pdf) by Savage Cardwell et. al. This project was done for the [CS244](https://web.stanford.edu/class/cs244/) (Advanced Topics in Networking) class at Stanford.
+The associated writeup is here.
+(LINK NEEDED)

 ## Replicating Results

 Follow the instructions here to setup a virtual machine - https://web.stanford.edu/class/cs244/vbsetup.html.
 If you still have your virtual machine from PA1, then you should be able to use it without any problems.
 Once logged, in run the following comamnds.